meteor/meteor/source/api/methods.md

 every 10 seconds per connection.
 It can be removed by calling `Accounts.removeDefaultRateLimit()`.

-{% apibox "DDPRateLimiter.addRule" nested:true %}
+{% apibox "DDPRateLimiter.addRule" nested:true instanceDelimiter:. %}

 Custom rules can be added by calling `DDPRateLimiter.addRule`.
 The rate limiter is called on every method and subscription invocation.